mvonpapen/minimal-mistakes/_pages/home.md

 toc: true
 ---

+# About Me

+I am an expert in statistical analysis, modelling and inference of coupling and causality in complex systems.
+I did my PhD in Space Physics at the University of Cologne with application in plasma turbulence of planetary magnetospheres.
+I then moved to the field of Neuroscience, where I worked on Deep Brain Stimulation data in Parkinson's disease and dynamical resting state networks derived from M/EEG and massively parallel spike trains.
+As a scientific coordinator and data science consultant I am skilled in project management and in the translation of real-world problems into quantitative models.

-Since 2019 I work as a data science consultant in the field of Life Sciences, where we I am invested in providing research infrastructure and analytics for single-cell genomics.
+Since 2019 I work as data science consultant for Comma Soft in Bonn, Germany, with a focus on research infrastructure and analytics for single-cell genomics.
 I am part of the team behind the single-cell analytics platform [FASTGenomics](https://www.fastgenomics.org) that provides cloud-based data management and analytics for the single-cell community.

-My academical background lies in Geophysics and Computational Neuroscience.
-As a Postdoc at the Institute of Neuroscience and Medicine (INM-6, IAS-6, INM-10) at the Juelich Research Centre I worked on the dynamical correlation structure of massively parallel spike trains and the validation of spiking neuronal networks.
-From my days working in the field of Clinical Neuroscience at Cologne and Düsseldorf, I am interested in causal inference using non-parametric Granger causality and transfer entropy.
-And, last but not least, my PhD topic plasma turbulence, namely Saturn's magnetospheric plasma dynamics and turbulent heating as well as critical balance in the solar wind, is still on my radar.

-# CV

-## About Me

-I am an expert in statistical analysis, modelling and inference of coupling and causality in complex systems.
-I did my PhD in Space Physics at the University of Cologne with application in plasma turbulence and then moved to the field of Neuroscience, where I focused on dynamical resting state networks in the brain.
-As a scientific coordinator and data science consultant, I am skilled in the communication with experts and decision makers of different fields and in the translation of real-world problems into quantitative models.
-Since 2019 I work as data science consultant for Comma Soft in Bonn, Germany.
+Apart from my work, I enjoy to spend time with my wife and my two boys.
+Occasionally I play the saxophone or try to figure out new projects that typically involve learning new (coding) skills or methods.

 <!-- ## Professional Experience